Arvindhh931/EDA-Inferential-statistical-Analysis-of-Fifa-and-Mobile_Network-dataset/README.md

 ## Outcomes -
 - Getting ability to transform a given problem to Hypothesis to make inference
-- Understanding the applicability of Hypothesis testing
+- Understanding the need & applicability of Hypothesis testing
+- Assumptions before testing hypothesis
+- Formulation of Hypothesis